ReeseFive/IntegrationCalculatorGUI/README.md

 A Integral Calculator that is written in Python.
 Written to help anyone to calculate up to a triple integral of a function given.

 # Documentation
+- GUI:
 <img src="/assets/image/Image_of_GUI.png" width="250">
+- Options(within the drop down menu):
+  - Single Integrals:
+      - Takes in only the 2 X bounds
+  - Double Integrals:
+      - Takes in both of the X and Y bounds
+  - Triple Integrals:
+      - Takes in all of the bounds
+- Function:
+   - Takes in the Function to Integrate
+- Output:
+   - Displays the final answer after clicking the Calculate button.

 # Requirements
 - Python 3